 Says James, in my opinion, there's nothing in this world

 Beats a '52 Vincent and a red headed girl.

 Now Nortons and Indians and Greeveses won't do

 They don't have a soul like a Vincent '52.

+Do you dream of the open road?
+Are you a motorcycle enthusiast or might you prefer your rides secondhand via classic movies such as The Wild Ones or Easy Rider?
+If so, this may be the tartan for you.
 The Rablogan An Torc tartan was designed as a tribute to those who relish the open road and the thrill of the ride on a beloved motorcycle no matter where in the world they are.
 "Rablogan An Torc" is a stand in for "The Wild Boar" or "The Hog" - an animal often associated with the mascot for one of the world's most well-known motorcycles, the Harley-Davidson.
 The background colour of this tartan, black, represents the global nature of this passion and the traditional leather that is regularly worn by riders; the colours of orange, light grey and white are often associated with colours used on motorcycles; while the dark grey represents the roads on which they travel.
 Famous vintage motorcycle brands include Harley-Davidson, Triumph, Vincent, Indian, Yamaha and Honda!
 Vroom!
 Vroom! 🏍️

 Should you be so bold and lucky as to plan your own biking tour on the open road, you can plan one to suit your tastes.